 - Offer Letter—Internships are employer-specific, therefore students need an offer letter before applying.
 When the student decides to take an offer and indicate to the employer their intent to do so, they need to cease looking for more work options for the semester.
 Reneging an acceptance on an offer is not only unprofessional, but it is also against the terms outlined in the online co-ops and internships application forms.
 However, if the student believes the work is not representative of what was outlined in the offer letter, non-relevant to their field of study, or is treated unethically/unfairly, students must contact the Experiential Learning Office immediately and may be exempt from continuing with the current employer.
 Students can only work with one employer per term if it is a full-time experience.

 - Academic Relevance—The position description and the work completed during the internship must be directly related to the student’s current field of study and degree level.
 The work should increase in complexity and/or breadth as the student progresses through successive work terms.
-The academic adviser, the Experiential Learning Office, and an International Center adviser will verify academic relevancy based on the offer letter and application.
+The academic adviser, the Experiential Learning Office, and an Office of Global Services adviser will verify academic relevancy based on the offer letter and application.

 - Employer-Specific—Internships are linked to a single employer per term.
 Therefore, students must provide the employer’s name, employer’s address, and the start and end dates.